tushar-sharma/tushar-sharma.github.io/_posts/2023-10-19-understanding-liskov-substitution-principle.md

 > "Objects of a superclass shall be replaceable with objects of a subclass without affecting the correctness of the program."

+In simple terms, if a program is using a base class, it should be able to switch to a derived class without any unexpected behavior.